Foreword

 person who proofreads (2.2.8)target language content (2.3.3)

-Learn Portuguese, History and brazilian Culture in Columbus!
+Learn Portuguese, History and brazilian Culture in Ashburn!

-Você, professor na cidade de Columbus GANHE DINHEIRO EXTRA com curso profissionalizante de português para estrangeiros!
+Você, professor na cidade de Ashburn GANHE DINHEIRO EXTRA com curso profissionalizante de português para estrangeiros!

 Clique aqui e aumente sua receita!